 7. Put Some Plants Around the Office

 It’s a fact ‒ most employees spend most of their days in their respective workplaces that they lose their connection with the natural environment.
 But according to research, adding some greenery to the office such as indoor plants have positive effects on employees and their organizations.

-It’s argued that this is often due to color psychology ‒ shades of green can create a relaxing and calming effect.
-Therefore, decorating workspaces on this color can also have a similar impact as introducing indoor plants in the office.
+It’s argued that this is often due to colour psychology ‒ shades of green can create a relaxing and calming effect.
+Therefore, decorating workspaces on this colour can also have a similar impact as introducing indoor plants in the office.

 To ensure that employees work to their fullest potential, you should invest in ergonomic office furniture.
 Doing prevents injuries in the workplace (sudden exertion, tripping, falling, lifting heavy objects.)

 Moreover, damages caused by repetitive motions such as Carpal Tunnel Syndrome and Tendinitis are also avoided.
 Providing workers with well-fitted, ergonomically designed furniture will help decrease these hazardous effects.

 Ergonomically designed furniture in the workplace leads to increased comfort and better posture and health.

 Most workers prefer natural light, especially the ones who suffer migraines as harsh fluorescent lighting in the office can trigger these attacks.

 Ensure that the light doesn’t reflect off other objects because this may lead to headaches and eye strain.
 So if you’re hunting down a new office, making light your priority.

 To experience a steep rise in productivity, you can also install those wall-to-wall windows.
 You can also replace your lighting with bulbs that are proven to replicate natural sunlight or hold team meetings outside of the office.